miraculinp/countdown-timer/README.md

 ## Usage

-1. **Access the application**: Either through the provided [demo link](https://miraculinp.github.io/countdown-timer/) or by running it locally.
+1. **Access the application**: Either through the provided (https://miraculinp.github.io/countdown-timer/) or by running it locally.
 2. **Set your countdown**: Choose your desired date and time to count down to.
 3. **Start counting**: The timer will immediately begin counting down to your chosen date and time.